akinwilson/heed/README.md

 - [ ] Create a presentation as to why
 - [ ] From onnx to TFlite -> implement basic converted and test against chris butcher
+- [ ] factor out environment variables from docker container, place in file and load in at runtime docker run --env-args ...
+- [ ] Add more models to model collection, try finding span prediction dataset.